canonical/launchpad-manual/docs/developer/explanation/index.rst

 Developing for the Launchpad project
 ------------------------------------

-Contributing to Launchpad means working across several long-lived branches, guarding new behaviour behind feature flags, and shepherding each change through review and into production.
-These topics cover the conventions and processes that shape day-to-day development.
+Contributing to Launchpad means working across several branches, guarding new behaviour behind feature flags, and guiding each change through review and into production.
+This day-to-day development is expected to follow specific processes and conventions.

 - :ref:`About Launchpad branches <about-launchpad-branches>`
 - :ref:`Datetime usage guide <datetime-usage-guide>`